-If we are unable to maintain or expand our sales and marketing force to adequately address our customers' and future partners' needs, our business may be adversely affected.
+If we are unable to maintain or expand our sales and marketing force, as needed, to adequately address our customers' and future partners' needs, our business may be adversely affected.

-We sell our testing products through our own specialized sales force and have increased our sales force in order to achieve the optimal reach and frequency and support our strategy of integrating the promotion of testing products and therapeutics.
-Our testing products compete in a concentrated specialty market, that of autoimmune and autoimmune-related diseases, and utilizing a specialized sales force is integral to our integrated testing and therapeutics strategy.
-As such, we believe it is necessary to maintain a sales force that includes sales representatives with specific technical backgrounds and industry expertise.
-For example, we have a sales force of 61 representatives as of December 31, 2021, and expect to continue to evaluate the reach and frequency with rheumatologists, including as we launch our pipeline products.
-Agreements for the promotion of therapeutics may require us to further expand our specialized sales force.
+We sell our testing products through our own specialized sales force.
+Our testing products compete in a concentrated specialty market of autoimmune and autoimmune-related diseases, and utilizing a specialized sales force is integral to our strategy.
+As such, we believe it is necessary to maintain a sales force that includes sales representatives with specific technical backgrounds and industry expertise and expect to continue to evaluate the reach and frequency with rheumatologists, including as we launch our pipeline products.
+We may be required to expand our specialized sales force as our company grows.
 Training of additional sales representatives can be costly and time consuming, particularly given the level of experience and sophistication we seek in our sales force.
-In addition, our sales representatives do not currently promote any therapeutics and, until recently, not all of our sales representatives had promoted therapeutics as part of our organization, and they will need to complete additional training in order to effectively promote any therapeutic that we promote through future agreements.
-If we are unable to effectively retain, train and integrate additional sales representatives, it may adversely affect our ability to effectively market and sell our testing products.
+If we are unable to effectively retain, train and integrate additional sales representatives, as needed, it may adversely affect our ability to effectively market and sell our testing products.
 In addition, competition for highly specialized sales personnel is intense, and we may not be able to attract and retain personnel or be able to maintain an efficient and effective sales and marketing force.